 Response Protocols for COVID-like Illness

-Beth Mattey, Lead Nurse, and Lincoln Hohler, Superintendent, will serve as District COVID Co-Leads in positive COVID-19 cases involving students and staff members of the Brandywine School District.
-Ms. Mattey will work directly with the building nurse, and Mr. Hohler will work with the building administrative team.
+Beth Mattey, BSD School Health Coordinator, and Lincoln Hohler, Superintendent, will serve as District COVID Co-Leads in positive COVID-19 cases involving students and staff members of the Brandywine School District.
+Ms. Mattey will work directly with the building nurses and Mr. Hohler will work with Building Principals.

 If a positive case occurs, the following process will be followed:

 We are asking parents/families to notify the school nurse if your child has a positive COVID test to help speed up the process that will contain the infection.
 The school nurse will review and identify any close contacts to the positive case to prevent further illness.
 A close contact is defined as anyone being closer than 6 feet of the positive case with or without a mask, for longer than 15 minutes over a 24 hour period.

 The school nurse will inform the Division of Public Health, which will trigger a priority response from the Division of Public Health (DPH).

 A contact tracer from DPH will call the home of the positive individual within 1-3 days to review additional possible “close contacts” outside of school.
 They will also review when the individual is cleared to return to school.
 The Brandywine School District requires individuals to share this documentation with the school nurse before an individual who tested positive is permitted to return to school.
 The school nurse will keep the district COVID coordinator in the loop for consistency of communication and messaging.

 The same process applies to staff members testing positive.

 Responding to an ill student or staff member